kaloyan-projects/python-projects/README.md

 6. [SRT to Bash](srt_to_bash.py) – Converts a subtitle file to a bash script that echoes lines to the terminal with the appropriate delay.
 ### Blender Addons
 7. [Render Regions](BlenderAddons/render_regions.py) – Easly splits the frame into halfs and thirds for rendering separate regions.
+8. [PDF to textured planes](BlenderAddons/pdf_pages.py) – Import PDF files as individual planes with the rasterized pages as textures.

 ## Run
 ### Standalone scripts